DanLinhHuynh-Niwashi/AmVongNganNam-Admin/README.md

 ## Setting up
 - Clone the repository
-- Install all necessary packages by `npm install`
+- Install all necessary packages by `npm install` on backend and frontend folder
 - Set up the `./backend/.env` as below:
 ```
 MONGO_URI=your_mongo_database